 Workforces are becoming ever increasingly mobile.
 Just because you’re out of the office needn’t mean that you aren’t keeping up-to-date with your employees.
 Mobile alerts in the palm of your hand allow you to oversee the entire organisation, wherever in the world you are.
 This will allow you to act quickly to correct errors, even if you’re out of the office.

 We’ve already touched upon the wealth of information enjoyed by employers armed with an employee timekeeping systems.
 But all of this data is worthless if it isn’t presented in a way that’s easy to understand and act upon.
-Our time and attendance software allows management to see attendance issues at a glance using an intuitive, colour-coded interface.
+Our software allows management to see attendance issues at a glance using an intuitive, colour-coded interface.
 You’ll get reports generated in your format-of-choice, whether it be .pdf, .csv or .txt.

 Lightens administrative workload